ethereum/populus/docs/chain.legacy.rst

 ================

 Previously, chain objects provided an API for accessing your contract compile and deploy artifacts.
-This API was moved to the :ref:`Provider API <chain-provider>` in the :ref:`1.6.0 Release <v1.6.0-release-notes>`.
+This API was moved to the :ref:`Provider API <chain-contracts>` in the :ref:`1.6.0 Release <v1.6.0-release-notes>`.

 Access To Contracts